MG-RAST/Shock/docs/README.md

-# Shock 2.0 -- An object store for scientific data
+# Shock 2.0

+An object store for scientific data that is:

--  is a storage platform designed from the ground up to be fast, scalable and fault tolerant.
+-  a storage platform designed from the ground up to be fast, scalable and fault tolerant.

-- is RESTful.
+-  fully RESTful.
 The [API](./API/README.md) is accessible from desktops, HPC systems, exotic hardware, the cloud and your smartphone.

-- is designed for complex scientific data and allows storage and querying of complex user-defined metadata.
+-  designed from scratch for complex scientific data and allows the storage and querying of complex user-defined metadata.

-- is a data management system that supports in storage layer operations like quality-control, format conversion, filtering or subsetting.
+- a full data management system that supports in storage layer operations like quality-control, format conversion, filtering or subsetting.

-- is integrated with S3, Microsoft Azure Storage, Google Cloud Storage and IBM's Tivoli TSM storage managment system.
+- integrated with S3, Microsoft Azure Storage, Google Cloud Storage and IBM's Tivoli TSM storage managment system.

-- supports HSM operations and caching
+- integrated with HSM operations and caching

-- is part of our reproducible science platform [Skyport]([https://github.com/MG-RAST/Skyport2) combined to create [Researchobjects](http://www.researchobject.org/) when combined with [CWL](http://www.commonwl.org) and
+-  part of our reproducible science platform [Skyport]([https://github.com/MG-RAST/Skyport2) combined to create [Researchobjects](http://www.researchobject.org/) when combined with [CWL](http://www.commonwl.org) and
 [CWLprov](https://github.com/common-workflow-language/cwlprov)

 Shock is actively being developed at [github.com/MG-RAST/Shock](https://github.com/MG-RAST/Shock).